If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 Yes!
 This is especially the case if you are just getting started.

-You don’t want to take a risk of someone suing you and your personal assets are suddenly at stake.
+You don’t want to take a risk of someone suing you and your assets are suddenly at stake.
 The only way to protect yourself is with a separate business entity.

 As your portfolio grows, you will be able to take advantage of more elaborated schemes, as well as personal support, but in the beginning, an LLC is your best protection.